crookedlungs/mr_b_game_dev_book/src/vocabulary.md

 #### Central Processing Unit (CPU)

 The primary component of a computer that performs most of the processing inside the machine.
-The CPU carries out instructions from programs by performing basic arithmetic, logic, control, and input/output operations.
+The CPU carries out instructions from programs by performing basic arithmetic (math), logic, control, and input/output operations.

 ##### Examples